 Mānuka oil does not cure everything.
 However, it does provide an effective way to address inflammation and can help to reduce the occurence of common rashes and some minor skin conditions.

-Packed full of anti-inflammatory goodness, mānuka oil is great for reducing inflammation and helping to alleviating pain from sunburnt skin.
+Packed full of anti-inflammatory goodness, mānuka oil is great for reducing inflammation and helping to alleviating pain from sunburned skin.
 It is also useful for relieving stinging and itching once the burn subsides.

 How to use: apply cold water to remove the heat and gently rub mānuka cream into the sunburn.
 This will keep your skin moist and help to relieve itchiness later on.
 If your skin is too sore to rub oils and creams into your skin, you can mix mānuka oil and water and spray onto the affected area, or blend with cold aloe vera gel for optimal benefits.